Resin Driveway Cost

 It can be this pricey because it is hard physical labour as the resin needs to be smashed to pieces, and therefore, this is demanding work.

 Unlike block paving driveways, each individual slab does not come away as it is one solid block.
-Drilling can be used as a removal method for resin driveways, so the price your professional charges you will also include their fee for renting or the use of their drill.
+Drilling can be used as a removal method for resin driveways, so the price your professional charges will also include their fee for renting or the use of their drill.

-Checklist: Hiring a Resin Driveway Installer
+Checklist: Hiring a Resin Driveway Installer in the UK

 FAQs

-How long before you can drive on a Resin Driveway?
+How Long Before You Can Drive on a Resin Driveway?

-How to repair a Resin Bound Driveway?
+How to Repair a Resin Bound Driveway?

 The appropriate resin and the same aggregate as used everywhere else on the driveway should then be mixed together.
 Once ready to pour, the clean area should be varnished prior to being refilled, and then the new mixture of aggregate and resin can be poured into the chiselled-out hole.

-How deep is a Resin Driveway?
+How Deep Is a Resin Driveway?

-How long does a Resin Driveway last for?
+How Long Does a Resin Driveway Last For?

 Aliphatic refers to the chains within the carbon atoms in the resin, which help stick the resin and aggregate together and hold them in place.
 Aromatic resin refers to the non-UV stable resin due to its smell.